Skip to content

 * **ChemdictTool** - Creating or update a compound library

-The OST app exposes OpenStructure binary and can be used to run interactive shell To see the help for each individual app run:
+The OST app exposes OpenStructure binary and can be used to run interactive shell

 and scripts.